-Media Lab Security Policy
+Testing Lab Security Policy

-The Media Lab is located in HP-246.
-This lab is used for viewing audiovisuals and utilizing computer assisted programs.
-There shall be NO drinking, eating, or smoking in the computer areas of the Media Lab.
+The Testing Lab is located in HP-246.
+This lab is used for administering online exams.
+There shall be \underline{NO} drinking, eating, or smoking in the Testing Lab.
 Bottled water will be permitted, away from the computer areas.